AlexBarria/ticket-tracker/README.md

 ### Core Services Explained

 * `docker-compose.yml`: The central orchestrator.
 It defines all services, their networks, ports, and volumes for data persistence.
 * `ui/`: A **Streamlit** application serving as the frontend.
-It handles user authentication via Auth0 and provides views based on user roles (a file uploader for `client`s, a query dashboard for `admin`s).
-When a file is uploaded, the UI sends the file and the user's **`id_token`** to the Agent 1 service for processing.
+It handles user authentication via Auth0 and provides views based on user roles.
+When a file is uploaded, the UI sends the file and the user's **`id_token`** to the Agent 1 service.
 * `agent-1-formatter/`: A **FastAPI** service that acts as the primary ingestion and workflow orchestrator.
 Its responsibilities include:
     1. Receiving an uploaded file and `id_token` from the UI.
     2. Validating the token to get the user's unique ID.
     3. Uploading the original receipt image to a user-specific folder in **MinIO**.
-    4. Sending the same image to the `ocr-service` to get the raw text.
+    4. Calling the `ocr-service` to get the raw text.
-    5. (Future) Using an LLM to structure the extracted text based on the OCR output.
+    5. Using an OpenAI LLM (e.g., GPT-4o) to parse the raw text into a structured JSON object.
+    6. Validating the LLM's output against a Pydantic schema.
-    6. (Future) Saving the final structured data to the **PostgreSQL** database.
+    7. Saving the final structured data to the **PostgreSQL** database.
-* `agent-2-rag/`: A **FastAPI** service that implements the Retrieval-Augmented Generation (RAG) logic.
-It receives a natural language question from the UI, translates it into a SQL query, fetches data from the database, and generates a human-readable answer.
+* `agent-2-rag/`: (Future) A **FastAPI** service that will implement the Retrieval-Augmented Generation (RAG) logic.
+It will receive a natural language question, translate it into a SQL query, fetch data from the database, and generate a human-readable answer.
 * `ocr-service/`: A **FastAPI** service that exposes a text recognition model.
 It's a specialized "tool" service whose only job is to accept an image file and return the extracted raw text, preserving line breaks.
 It uses the **EasyOCR** library to perform this task.
 * `postgres/`: Contains the configuration for the PostgreSQL database, including an `init-db.sql` script that creates the necessary tables on the first run.
 * `minio/`: Configuration for the MinIO object storage service, which acts as an S3-compatible server for storing the original receipt images.